la2050/challenge/_2020/connect/camp-lost-boys.md

   This experience not only transforms the men, but it transforms their subsequent communities.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Intentional Man Project will focus on cross promotion to engage men of all kinds.
+Camp Lost Boys currently serves trans men exclusively and Intentional Man Project serves trans and cisgender men.
+It is our aim to bring men of all experience together and IMP will do this through its broader reach.

+  In programming for events and gatherings, Camp Lost Boys will provide chat leaders and experts from the trans male perspective and Intentional Man Project will provide leaders that are cisgender.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings